scalar-labs/scalardb/tools/scalar-schema/README.md

 # Schema Tool for Scalar DB
 This tool creates Scalar DB schemas on Cosmos DB and Cassandra.
   - For Cosmos DB, this tool creates databases(collections) and tables(containers), also inserts metadata which is required by Scalar DB.
-  - For Cassandra, this tool create databases(keyspaces) and tables.
-You can specify the compaction strategy, the network topology strategy and the replication factor.
+  - For Cassandra, this tool creates databases(keyspaces) and tables.
+You can specify the compaction strategy, the network topology strategy, and the replication factor as well.
   - You don't have to add Scalar DB metadata for transactions.
 This tool automatically adds them when you set the `transaction` parameter `true` in your schema file.

 # Usage